LaPolice/LP-RF-Tools/LP_applyTransformsToAllImages/README.md

 # Apply transforms to all images

-this script has two possible behaviors depending on the available api (robofont version).
+This script has two possible behaviors depending on the available api (robofont version).

 It will use the settable transform property if available (robofont >= Version 1.4b (built 1307152301)).
 This is preferable since it copies the transformation instead of applying it on top of the existing value.